casbin/redis-adapter/README.md

 	// Use the following if you use Redis with a specific user
 	// a, err := redisadapter.NewAdapterWithUser("tcp", "127.0.0.1:6379", "username", "password")

+	// Use the following if you use Redis connections pool
+	// pool := &redis.Pool{}
+	// a, err := redisadapter.NewAdapterWithPool(pool)

 	e := casbin.NewEnforcer("examples/rbac_model.conf", a)

 	// Load the policy from DB.